lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 **Note**: _After initial setup, it can take up to 10 minutes for the domain to be publicly available._

+**Note:** _You should not use the port number in the URL that you used previously to access Home Assistant.
+Tailscale Funnel works on the default HTTPS port 443 (or the port configured in option `proxy_and_funnel_port`)._

 **Note:** _If you encounter strange browser behaviour or strange error messages, try to clear all site related cookies, clear all browser cache, restart browser._